MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-monthly.md

 **Persona**: Security and compliance administrators, SOC analysts

-Microsoft Defender XDR allows you to *tune* alerts, helping you reduce the number of false positives you need to triage.
-Tuning alerts hides or resolves alerts automatically based on your configurations and rule conditions.
+Microsoft Defender XDR allows you to *tune* alerts, helping you reduce the number of alerts you need to triage.
+Tuning alerts resolves alerts automatically based on your configurations and rule conditions.

 We recommend reviewing your tuning configurations regularly to make sure that they're still relevant and effective.
 For example: